Robust and Efficient Semiparametric Inference for the Stepped Wedge Design: Discussion

-Although the method is motivated by stepped wedge designs, its utility extends beyond this framework.
-For instance, it can be easily adapted to observational stepped wedge trials with confounding as well as to observational longitudinal studies with staggered entry or treatment adoption.
+Although our method is motivated by stepped wedge trials, its utility extends beyond this framework.
+For instance, it can be easily adapted to observational stepped wedge designs with confounding as well as to observational longitudinal studies with staggered entry or treatment adoption.
 Although we focus on continuous outcomes under linear models, the method readily extends to other collapsible link functions, such as the log link, thereby accommodating a broader range of outcome types.
-For non-collapsible links such as in the logistic regression for binary outcomes, reparameterization strategies such as those in \cite{richardson2017modeling} may allow possible extensions, which we plan to investigate in future work.
+For non-collapsible links, such as the logit link for binary outcomes, reparameterization strategies such as those in \cite{richardson2017modeling} may allow possible extensions, which we plan to investigate in future work.